watvision/watvision.github.io/_posts/2018-02-12-backlit-ring.md

 ##### Third board - a new hope
 For our third board, we bought larger, 1206 sized resistors, and made the pads for everything larger.
 As well, we used a more suitable plastic battery mount, that provides much better insulation for the battery, and easier-to solder contacts.
 We also replaced the vias with larger plated through-holes.
 Finally, the E5 facility was able to print it with solder masking.
-This new board should be much easier to hand solder, and hopefully we can use it to due more in depth testing in different lighting environments.
+This new board should be much easier to hand solder, and hopefully we can use it to do more in depth testing in different lighting environments.
 <img src="/img/backlit-ring/v3-top-switch-battery.jpg" alt="the top of a 1 inch by 1 inch copper PCB.
 It has green insulation on it, with large exposed copper pads for soldering leds and resistors." class="img-responsive" />
 <p>PCB V3 - top</p>